hdShang/arxiv-daily/docs/cs-AI/2025-11-09/papers/251106471v2-ghost-solving-the-traveling-salesman-problem-on-graphs-of-convex-set.md

 ---
 layout: default
-title: GHOST: Solving the Traveling Salesman Problem on Graphs of Convex Sets
+title: "GHOST: Solving the Traveling Salesman Problem on Graphs of Convex Sets"
 ---

 # GHOST: Solving the Traveling Salesman Problem on Graphs of Convex Sets